Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

-As we see, $\eta_2$ does not appear in any results near the critical point, but it is important to realize that its non-zero value ensures the vanishing of all the contributions with $w_2^{(i)}$.
+Finally, the objective function can be obtained from \eqref{free-energy}.
+Here the second term vanishes because of the divergence of $\Delta$, while according to \eqref{lambdaat criticality} the first term goes to $\eta_1$, so \be \lim_{r\to2-0}f = \eta_1 \,. \ee As we see, $\eta_2$ does not appear in any of the results near the critical point, but it is important to realize that its non-zero value ensures the vanishing of all the contributions with $w_2^{(i)}$.

 What is happening at the transition at $r=2$?
-To find the answer, we have to go back to the discussion below eq.~\eqref{eq:optimizationProblem2} where we found that the free energy $f\ge{\eta_1}$ and the equality only holds when the empirical variance vanishes {\em and} the optimal weight vector lies on the simplex.
+To find the answer, we have to go back to the discussion below eq.~\eqref{eq:optimizationProblem2} where we found that the objective function $f\ge{\eta_1}$ and the equality only holds when the empirical variance vanishes {\em and} the optimal weight vector lies on the simplex.
 But then eq.~\eqref{limof f} implies that it is precisely this what is happening at the critical point.
 According to eq.~\eqref{eq:optimizationProblem2} the variance is the sum of $T$ squares.
 This vanishes only if each $T$ term vanishes separately.
 So we need to find a weight vector that is pointing to the simplex and is orthogonal to the $T$ random return vectors.
 This is exactly the same random geometry problem that we encountered in the case of the no-short-constrained optimization \cite{kondor2017Analytic}.
 There we displayed a closed formula for this probability, valid for any $N$ and $T$:

-\be p(N,T) = \frac1{2^{N-1}} \ \sum_{k=T}^{N-1} \ \binom{N-1}{k} \,. \ee For $N\le{T}$ the probability of finding such a solution is zero.
+\be p(N,T) = \frac1{2^{N-1}} \ \sum_{k=T}^{N-1} \ \binom{N-1}{k} \,. \ee This formula depends only on the symmetry, and not on the concrete form of the return distribution, and as such it is universal.
+For $N\le{T}$ the probability of finding such a solution is zero.
 For $N$ exceeding $T$ the probability starts to increase, becomes 1/2 at $N=2T$ and goes to one as $N$ increases further.
-If $N$ and $T$ go to infinity with their ratio $r=N/T$ held fixed, the function $p(N,T)$ goes over into a step function, the probability of the variance vanishing becomes zero for $0<r<2$ and 1 for $r>2$.
-Thus the critical point at $r=2$ corresponds to a sudden transition between a situation where the variance is positive and one where it is zero with probability one, while the free energy becomes identically equal to $\eta_1$, corresponding to a flat free energy landscape.
+If $N$ and $T$ go to infinity with their ratio $r=N/T$ held fixed, the function $p(N,T)$ goes over into a step function: the probability that the variance vanishes becomes zero for $0<r<2$ and 1 for $r>2$.
+Thus the critical point at $r=2$ corresponds to a sudden transition between a situation where the variance is positive and one where it is zero with probability one, while the objective function becomes identically equal to $\eta_1$, corresponding to a flat optimization landscape.
 This transition is similar to the large number of phase transitions in random high dimensional geometry studied in \cite{Donoho2009Observed} and \cite{amelunxen2013living}.